AngeloGaeta1990/AngeloGaeta1990/README.md

 ---
 ## About Me

-I am a Bioinformatician and Full Stack developer with experience in Next Generation Sequencing(NGS) and Synthetic Biology
+I am a Bioinformatician and Full Stack developer with experience in Next Generation Sequencing(NGS) and Synthetic Biology.

 ---
 ## Portfolio Projects